-All leave without pay requested by full-time employees must be approved in advance by the County Administrator, except in cases of disciplinary suspension without pay.
-Department Heads have the authority to suspend employees without pay for disciplinary reasons.
+All leave without pay requested by full-time employees must be approved in advance by the County Administrator or his designee, except in cases of disciplinary suspension without pay.
+Department Heads have the authority to suspend employees without pay for disciplinary reasons with approval from the appropriate Assistant County Administrator (or County Administrator in the absence of an Assistant County Administrator).
+Advanced approval is not needed in cases of unexpected absences where an employee does not have any accumulated vacation or sick leave; however, the department head must report the absence to the appropriate Assistant County Administrator (or County Administrator in the absence of an Assistant County Administrator).
 Administrative leave without pay requested by part-time employees may be permitted at the sole discretion of the Assistant Administrator or designee.